 The BS degree is awarded when student has completed 32 nursing credits at UR, as well as 64 arts and sciences credits.
-The student then continues on with the Leadership MS coursework.
+RN to BS to MS-MNE students must complete 64 arts and science credits prior to beginning the nursing bridge coursework.